 This recipe for Rhubarb Coffee Cake brings back a great memory.
-A few years ago my niece Rebecca, her family and my brother were visiting from Germany.
+A few years ago my niece Rebecca, along with her family and my brother were visiting from Germany.
 As I was gathering my ingredients for the cake, Rebecca asked if she could help.
-It was our first cooking experience together.
+It was our first baking experience together.

 That visit was a few years ago and Emma, my great-niece, was only 18 months old.
 She’ll celebrate her 6th birthday next month and has a younger sister, Marla, who’ll celebrate her 4th birthday in January.

 Unfortunately, we don’t see them very often and with two small children, they don’t come to the US – we go there.
 We try to visit once a year just to keep up with the girls.
 That year between visits is a long time at this young age and the changes in the girls are mind blowing.

 Enjoy this sweet-tart cake warm with a cup of tea or coffee!

 The cake can be made in advance, frozen, thawed overnight and gently warmed in the oven or microwave.
 It’s a great recipe to keep on hand for unexpected company, or for breakfast on a holiday morning when you already have a long list of cooking tasks.

 This Rhubarb Coffee Cake is moist, aromatic and delicious.
 Serve warm or room temperature.
 Make a batch of strawberry ice cream (see my book Endless Summer) to serve on the side.
 If using the powdered sugar, sprinkle over the cake just before serving; it dissolves quickly.

 - Prep Time: 40 minutes

 - Cook Time: 45 minutes